Zauberfisch/silverstripe-better-form-validator/README.md

 	// Validate means check for correct value for a type, eg EmailField
 	// is valid if its empty or if a valid email address is entered true,
-	// Parameter 3 - boolean or array|FieldList of fields that are required (can not be empty) ['Name', 'Email', 'Message']
+	// Parameter 3 - boolean or array|FieldList of fields that are required (field can not be empty) ['Name', 'Email', 'Message']
 );